calvan-liang/calvan-liang.github.io/essays/opening-the-power-to-power-quality.md

 # Problems, Issues, and Difficulties

-Following the instructions at https://openpowerquality.org/docs/cloud-docker.html to bring up an instance of OPQ, I ran into a numerous amount of issues.
+Following the instructions on this <a href="https://openpowerquality.org/docs/cloud-docker.html">guide</a> to bring up an instance of OPQ, I ran into a numerous amount of issues.